Fitus/Zaloha2.sh/DOCUMENTATION.md

 executes without visible problems, but in the backup directory, only FILE.TXT exists after the synchronization.

-What happened is that the OS/filesystem re-directed all four copy operations into FILE.TXT.
+What happened is that the OS/filesystem re-directed all four copy actions into FILE.TXT.
 Also, after three overwrites, the backup of only one of the four source files exists.
 Zaloha detects this situation on next synchronization and prepares new copy commands, but they again hit the same problem.